Switching from conda to pixi

 A real cross-language package manager

 To my knowledge, conda (and now pixi) is the only package manager that works across multiple programming languages. uv is excellent, but Python-only. cargo is one of my favorites, but Rust only.
-Bioinformaticians regularly work with software written in Python, R, C++, Rust, and sometimes even Perl.
-Having one tool that handles all of these—while also pulling from bioconda and conda-forge—matters.
+Bioinformaticians work with software written in Python, R, C++, Rust, and sometimes Perl.
+Having one tool that handles all of these while pulling from bioconda and conda-forge matters.
 Pixi also has better pip compatibility than conda, which only partially supports mixing pip-installed packages.
-(This stackoverflow discussion is really helpful on conda & pip.)
+(This stackoverflow discussion covers the conda-and-pip problem well.)

 Open source and free